Top 10 Things You Should Know About Hawaii

 #4 Origin of the Shaka

 The shaka is probably one of the most commonly known hand symbols seen throughout the Hawaiian Islands and modern surf culture.
 It means howzit brah, eh cuzzin, what’s up bro, or the historically popular hang loose.

-This familiar hand sign is also seen in skydiving culture, international Brazilian Jiu Jitsu communities, and is one of the two formal hand signals in American Sign Language that means surfing.
+This familiar hand sign is also seen in skydiving culture, international Brazilian Jiu-Jitsu communities, and is one of the two formal hand signals in American Sign Language that means surfing.
 Obviously, it is a popular greeting between surfer dudes, but also a commonly experienced occurrence when driving in Hawaii.
-If someone gives you the right-of-way on a road or at 4-way stop in Hawaii, go ahead and give them a shaka.
+If someone gives you the right-of-way on a road or at the 4-way stop in Hawaii, go ahead and give them a shaka.

 How Do You Shaka?

 Steps to making an appropriate shaka:

 1. Hold your hand up in front of you and fold your pointer finger, middle finger and ring finger in towards your palm.

 2. Then, rotate your hand so your palm is facing you (with your fingers still folded in), and make sure your thumb and pinky finger are sticking out.

 3. If you’re feeling especially shaka-like, rotate your wrist back and forth, left to right.